mahboubehfaghih/Restaurant_dashboard/README.md

 The words used to describe the experiences (as well as the ratings) are in general positive and, I think because of the kind of data we avail of, the reviews are mostly about the kind of experience (service, location, price) and not about food itself.

 I think with this analysis, there are many answers to the question "Where should you eat in Europe?".
-There are many restaraunts in these european cities and a variety of cuisines and price ranges to choose from.
-So you have a lot of options depending on where you are and what you feel like eating.
+There are many restaurants in these European cities and a variety of cuisines and price ranges to choose from.
+So, you have a lot of options depending on where you are and what you feel like eating.
 More visuals can be done with this dataset but I think for now I've covered the ones that seem the most inetersting and useful.

 # Installation